moogacs/docs.buf.build/docs/reference/images.md

 title: Images
 ---

-Throughout the documentation, you may occasionally see references to **Images**.
-We'll go over what Images are, how they are used, and the various options associated with them here.
+Throughout the documentation, you may occasionally see references to Buf **images**.
+We'll go over what images are, how they are used, and the various options associated with them here.

 ## How Protobuf plugins work